-Glastonbury 2024: When is it, when do tickets go on sale, and who might headline?
+Glastonbury 2024: When is it, when do tickets go on sale and who might headline?

 Another woman yet to play Worthy Farm is Madonna.
 And with her 40th anniversary Celebration Tour set to begin soon and continue into early next year, the Queen of Pop could be one to watch.

-Spice Girl Mel C threw her band's name firmly into the mix over the weekend, but they are most likely to appear - with or without Victoria Beckham - in the Sunday afternoon "legends" slot, which has come to serve as an effective fourth Pyramid Stage headliner.
+Spice Girl Mel C threw her band's name firmly into the mix over the weekend, but they are most likely to make their debut - with or without Victoria Beckham - in the Sunday afternoon "legends" slot, which has come to serve as an effective fourth Pyramid Stage headliner.

 Alongside two female evening headliners, that would leave room for one more, probably male-led Pyramid Stage headliner.

-Sam Fender is growing in stature by the week, having recently performed two dream stadium gigs at his beloved Newcastle United's St James' Park earlier this month.
+Sam Fender is growing in stature by the month, having recently performed two dream stadium gigs at his beloved Newcastle United's St James' Park.
 He's set to headline Reading and Leeds festivals this year, so the UK's only bigger stage would be the Pyramid.

 The 1975 headlined Reading and Leeds last year and have not played Glasto since 2016.
 The end of singer Matty Healy's heavily-rumoured, short-lived recent relationship with Swift might make things interesting, though.

-After Harry Styles (another of Swift's formers beaus) swept the board at last year's Brit and Grammy Awards - adding critical acclaim to the former One Direction star's already established mass appeal - Worthy Farm becoming Harry's house could be a real crowning moment.
+After Harry Styles (another of Swift's formers beaus) swept the board at this year's Brit Awards and won a Grammy - adding critical acclaim to the former One Direction star's already established mass appeal - Worthy Farm becoming Harry's house could be a real crowning moment.

 Finally, Lewis Capaldi formed a firm bond with the Glastonbury crowd when they united to help him finish his afternoon slot on the Pyramid Stage on Saturday.
 His difficulties led him to scrap all live shows "for the foreseeable future" to get his "mental and physical health in order".
 He'd surely be welcomed back to Glastonbury with open arms.